Review 1: Housewife Theologian

 Public theological drift of a public person calls for public correction from the elders of the church.
 This is especially true when opinions that are published are destructive to the external peace and order which Christ has established in the church (Westminster Confession 20.4).
 I have been disappointed in this—that a good number of elders close to Mrs. Byrd seem to have failed to engage thoroughly and critically with her work, especially with her more recent and troubling changes in emphasis.
 Over the last two years I have personally corresponded multiple times with the session of Mrs. Byrd’s now former church, hoping for their help and counsel regarding my concerns.
 Beyond acknowledging receipt of my communications, my pleas for engagement and public action on this topic received minimal response.

 I would also note the general encouragement of the hosts of the Mortification of Spin podcast regarding Mrs. Byrd’s work.
 For example, in a May 6, 2020 discussion Todd Pruitt introduced the topic of Mrs. Byrd’s then recently released book, jokingly saying, “Today it is our distinct pleasure to finally shed some light on Aimee Byrd’s latest hate-filled, feminist, left-wing, church destroying book called Recovering…from Biblical Manhood and Womanhood.”
 He, Carl Trueman, and Mrs. Byrd then proceeded to have a long discussion, punctuated by laughter and lightheartedness.
 Mr. Pruitt said that when he read her book, he expected to “come away with a fairly substantial list of significant areas of disagreement” but was surprised that he did not.
 He claimed later that he found it “thoroughly anchored to the Scriptures” and that “this is not a treatise for egalitarianism at all.”
 One wonders how carefully Mr. Pruitt and Dr. Trueman actually read this book.
 It contains serious errors related to canonicity, leans heavily on liberal sources, utilizes exegesis by ‘historical imagination,’ and its central working metaphor is a classic feminist symbol.
 How were these crucial elements missed?
+[Update: To his credit, Mr. Pruitt has recently retracted his support of Recovering.
+You can read his explanation here].

 Has Mrs. Byrd been treated uncharitably by some?
 Yes, and it ought not to have happened.
 That notwithstanding, did any elders with a formal or informal role in her life recognize her theological drift?
 If so, did anyone say or do anything substantial to help identify it and lead her to repentance (2 Tim 2:24-26)?
 In his commentary on Galatians, John Brown of Edinburgh wrote,